JerryTong-GH/SCADR/README.md

 - *Statistics and Machine Learning Toolbox* (v22.2 or newer)

-The SCADR installation file is located in the App Installation File directory on the main page.
+The SCADR installation file is located in the Installation Files directory on the main page.
 Follow the on-screen prompts to complete the installation process.
 To ensure a complete installation, please run the .exe installation file as an administrator.

 By default, SCADR includes the dataset used in the publication:
 “Multiplex phosphoflow analysis with a single-cell dosage response platform (SCADR) facilitates deciphering lipid and protein phosphatase–dependent PTEN functions.”